Sacred Story, Modern Myth: Praying with Pop Culture

 • Entering stories as part of contemplative prayer

-• trusting the 15th annotation—that God deals directly with each of us and remains active in our stories.
+• Trusting that God deals directly with each of us and remains active in our stories.

 Participants will have time to reflect at each stage through personal prayer, small and large group conversations, and Mass.
-The approach includes “praying with pop culture” by watching short films, reflecting on guided meditations (including from “My Life with the Jedi”), and sharing insights—finding God’s story woven into both their lives and the stories the world tells.
+The approach includes “praying with pop culture” by watching short films, reflecting on guided meditations, and sharing personal insights—finding God’s story woven into both their lives and the stories the world tells.

 About the Leader